raspberrypilearning/target-practice-simplified/en/quiz1/question_1.md

   --- feedback ---

-Not quite, colours follow the RGB model.
+Not quite.
+Colours follow the RGB model.
 This colour has maximum R value and no G or B, so will be **red**.

   --- /feedback ---